palantirnet/federated-search-demo/README.md

 7. Build the `/src` directory and checkout modules there: `phing init`
    - This links each of the two modules: `search_api_federated_solr` and `search_api_field_map` from the D8/D7 single site docroot to the `/src` directory and also into the D8/D7 Domain Access-enabled docroot.
 This means all changes made in `/src/search_api_...` will propagate to both sites simultaneously.
 The `phing init` command is run automatically by any of the installer scripts.
 These git checkouts point to GitHub and have `drupal` aliased remotes to drupal.org (`git remote show`).

-Additional information on developing for Drupal within this environment is in [docs/general/drupal_development.md](docs/general/drupal_development.md).

 ### Clear the search index

 If you rebuild the Drupal sites you might end up with orphaned content in Solr.
 To clear: